 - 2. The modes of instruction and assessment for the course units listed above are set out in the syllabus for each individual course unit and the Assessment Plan for the degree programme. - 3.
 In situations of force majeure, when it is not reasonably possible to provide teaching in the manner stated in OCASYS, alternative modes of instruction and assessment may temporarily be used.
 This is on condition that the prescribed learning outcomes are still achieved upon completion of the degree programme.

-SECTION 5 THE POST-PROPAEDEUTIC PHASE OF THE DEGREE PROGRAMME
+SECTION 5 THE SECOND AND THIRD YEARS OF THE DEGREE PROGRAMME

-Article 5.1 - Structure of the post-propaedeutic phase
+Article 5.1 - Structure of the second and third years

-1. The post-propaedeutic phase comprises the following course units with their related student workloads:
+1. The second and third years comprises the following course units with their related student workloads: